Agile Software Development: A Comprehensive Guide

 At its heart, Agile is guided by the values outlined in the Agile Manifesto, which was introduced in 2001 by 17 industry experts.
 These four core values continue to serve as the foundation for Agile practices:

-1. Individuals and Interactions Over Processes and Tools:
+Individuals and Interactions over processes and tools.

 Agile fosters continuous engagement with customers, allowing them to provide feedback at every project stage.
-This approach ensures the software aligns with customer needs and evolves to meet new demands.

-4. Responding to Change Over Following a Plan:
+Responding to Change over following a plan.

 Unlike traditional methods that resist change, Agile views change as an opportunity to enhance the product.
-Teams are encouraged to adapt their strategies and workflows as new information becomes available.

 The 12 Principles of Agile